 - 3. Who can be a primary caregiver?

 - 4. How much medical marijuana can I possess?

-- 5. Advantages of obtaining a Colorado medical marijuana card
+- 5. What are the advantages of obtaining a Colorado medical marijuana card?

 - 6. How do I obtain a medical marijuana card in Colorado?

-- 7. Punishment for fraudulently obtaining a Colorado medical marijuana card
+- 7. What is the punishment for fraudulently obtaining a Colorado medical marijuana card?

 - 8. Additional restrictions on medical marijuana users